-For the purpose of Section 37 of the Local Government Act, 1993 column three of Table 1 identifies land that is owned by the Crown and that Murrumbidgee Council has been appointed as Crown Land Manager under the provisions of Division 3.2 of the Crown Land Management Act, 2016.
-It also identifies land which is owned by Murrumbidgee Council and managed as community land for the purpose of the LG Act, 1993.
+For the purpose of Section 37 of the Local Government Act, 1993 it must be identified that Coree Central Hall is owned by the Crown and that Murrumbidgee Council has been appointed as Crown Land Manager under the provisions of Division 3.2 of the Crown Land Management Act, 2016.

-The land identified is not subject to any trust, estate, interest, dedication, condition, restriction or covenant referred to in clause 37(b) of the Local Government Act, 1993.
+The subject land is not subject to any trust, estate, interest, dedication, condition, restriction or covenant referred to in clause 37(b) of the Local Government Act, 1993.
 Further there is no condition or restriction imposed by the owner in respect to the use of management of the land as referenced in clause 37(c) of the Act.

-2.4 Categorisation of the reserves
+2.4 Categorisation of the reserve

 The land covered by this plan of management is public land and for the purpose of clause 26 of the Local Government Act, 1993 is classified as community land.
-Table 2 identifies the purpose of the reserve and the categorisation of the land as confirmed by the Department of Planning, Industry and Environment - Crown Lands.
+Table 3 identifies the purpose of the reserve and the categorization of the land as confirmed by the Department of Planning, Industry and Environment - Crown Lands.

-Table 2: Reserve purpose, gazettal date and categorisation
+Table 2: Land categorization and gazettal date